dupocas/dudaui/README.md

-Duda UI is a minimalist, `jss` based solution (yes, another one) to style your React components
+Duda UI is a minimalist set of primitives to style your React Components!

 -   🚀 It's blazing fast.